 The Bodhisatta was once a lion.
 He lived with his six younger brothers and one sister in a golden cave.
 The males did the hunting and brought back food for their sister to eat.
 One day a jackal saw the sister and fell in love at first sight.
 He waited patiently until her brothers went out to hunt and she was home alone and then went to tell her, “O Lioness, I am a four-footed creature, the same as you.
 Please be my wife and we will love each other forever.”
 She was so disgusted that a vile, low-caste animal would speak to a regal species such as her she decided to immediately kill herself by holding her breath.
 But she quickly realized it would be improper to do this without telling her brothers the reason, so she waited to kill herself until after her brothers returned home.
 She did not acknowledge the jackal in any way.
 Understanding her true feelings about him, he went home to his crystal cave and lay down in misery.

 One of the brother lions returned home with some meat for her, but she told him she would not eat because she was waiting to die and told him the reason.
 The angry brother went to kill the jackal for his terrible behavior.
-The lion did not realize the jackal was in a perfectly transparent crystal cave; he assumed he was floating in the sky.
-He leapt in attack and his body smashed against the crystal; his heart burst into pieces and he fell down dead at the foot of the mountain.
+The lion did not realize the jackal was in a perfectly transparent crystal cave (he assumed he was floating in the sky), so he leapt in attack and his body smashed against the crystal.
+His heart burst into pieces and he fell down dead at the foot of the mountain.
 One by one the Bodhisatta’s other five brothers returned and all died in the same way.